 The department's research focuses on six areas: applied microeconomics, comparative/development/international economics, econometrics, experimental economics, macroeconomics, and microeconomic theory.

-The research emphasis of department is focused in six areas: Applied Microeconomics, Comparative/Development/International Economics, Econometrics, Experimental Economics, Macroeconomics, and Microeconomic Theory.
-Faculty members often have research interests that span multiple areas, and collaborative projects are common.
-Sources of external funding for our research include the National Science Foundation, the National Institutes of Health, and the Alfred P. Sloan Foundation.
+Faculty members' research often spans multiple areas, and collaborative projects are common.
+External funding for our research comes from the National Science Foundation, the National Institutes of Health, and the Alfred P. Sloan Foundation.

 We nurture a thriving research community among graduate students and faculty members.
 Starting in their second year in our PhD program, students participate in this community through a variety of opportunities year-round.